 - AHA Lay Stakeholders' Impact on Mission (PDF) - A Lay Stakeholder (non-scientist) volunteer is an individual without formal training as a scientist who has a strong interest in advancing AHA-focused science and healthcare.
 Engagement is usually based on intimate experience with cardiovascular or cerebrovascular disease or disorder as a survivor, family member, caregiver, or advocate.
 Learn more about AHA Lay Stakeholder Representatives in Science and Research.

 View program descriptions for details, application deadlines, and award activation dates.

 Peer Review Criteria

-To judge the merit of an application, reviewers will comment on the criteria listed for the award program.
-A current list of Funding Opportunities is on the program descriptions page.
+To judge the merit of an application, reviewers will comment on the criteria listed on the award program description.
+A current list of Funding Opportunities is on the Application Information page.
 Applicants must fully address the peer review criteria outlined for the specific award program for which they are applying.

-Applicants should never contact reviewers regarding their application.
+Applicants should never contact reviewers regarding applications.
 Discussing scientific content of an application or attempting to influence review outcome will constitute a conflict of interest in the review.
 Reviewers must notify the AHA if an applicant contacts them.